SAP-samples/btp-build-resilient-apps/README.md

 - You will deploy a custom extension application on SAP Business Technology Platform that works independently from the SAP S/4HANA system

-- Changes in the SAP S/4HANA system are communicated via events in real time to the extension application
+- Changes in the SAP S/4HANA system are communicated via events in real-time to the extension application

 - The Vendor personnel only needs access to the extension application and not to SAP S/4HANA